TopologyMapping/network-security/info-llm-speed-lab/README.md

 ## Setup overview

 We use [llama-cpp](https://github.com/ggerganov/llama.cpp) as a framework to run the models.
-Once set up, the framework can viewed as such:
+Once set up, the framework consists of:

 - One **host machine**.
 Has the model downloaded and exposes a port for interaction using the OpenAI API.
 - Zero or more **RPC machines**.
 Exposes a port for interaction with the **host machine**, thus allowing for distributed inference.
 Does not need the model file.